Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 At the moment, azithromycin is the best broad-spectrum antibiotic, which is the least toxic to the body and practically does not cause allergic reactions.

-Macrolide preparations penetrate the cells of microorganisms and prevent their growth and division.
-From the blood, macrolides in the shortest possible time are localized in the focus of infection and prevent its spread.
+Macrolide drugs penetrate the cells of microorganisms and prevent their growth and division.
+From the blood, macrolides are localized in the shortest possible time at the site of infection and prevent its spread.

 The antibiotic accumulates in the body and affects pathogenic bacteria even with a single use of the drug.